 - Spray Foam – There is nothing better than spray-foam!

-- Prodex Total Radiant Barrier Insulation – We use this product strategically for garage doors, water heaters, air-sealing, or otherwise preparing for, or covering other types of insulation.
+- 1/4″ Thick Radiant-Barrier, Air-Barrier, Insulation – We use this product strategically for garage doors, water heaters, air-sealing, or otherwise preparing for, or covering other types of insulation.
+We use it to separate spaces, hold messy insulation back…

-- We also fabricate attic ladder covers too.
+- We also fabricate and pre-order attic ladder covers, zippered hatches, PVC doors, etc.

 Thoughts on insulation…

 Wall insulation, when properly installed, is encapsulated on all sides, and makes surface contact on all sides.
 It should fill 100% of an air-tight cavity.
-The product should be carefully sculpted and installed to have zero compressions or voids.
+The product should be carefully sculpted and installed to have almost no compressions or voids.

 Ceiling insulation tends to be enclosed on 5 sides, but only if baffles, dams, and framing were installed with the insulation in mind.
 When the job is done the only thing left to see should be the insulation, the roof, the rafters, the dams and maybe the baffles.
 We want the blower technician to install the blown product into what essentially is a 2′ deep box with no lid.
 If the blower goes crazy and decides to blow 18″ of energy saving goodness, no insulation should spill out of the box.
 The box should keep all wind out of the insulation so that it can work effectively, while letting the roof breathe too.
 Cellulose insulation is relatively cheap, and can be used to cover ducts and greatly improve their efficiency and durability.